yangwangx/Awesome_Cpp/README.md

 * `virtual` member function is to support polymorphism;
   - A `class` stores virtual functions in a virtual function table (`vtbl`), if any
+  - The derived class cannot override non-virtual functions
-  - Derived classes can inherit, override, and introduce virtual functions
+  - The derived class can inherit, override, or introduce virtual functions
-  - Derived classes must implement the pure virtual functions
+  - The derived class must implement the pure virtual functions
+  - Explicitly annotate overrides with `override` or `final`;
+  - Don't  use `virtual` when declaring an `override` (to catch bug)
 * `virtual inheritance` is to avoid the duplicated base class subobject that occurs with the “dreaded diamond”.
+  - Multiple implementation inheritance is strongly discouraged
   - Where in a hierarchy should I use virtual inheritance?
   - Just below the top of the diamond, not at the join-class.

 ## Some Tips